 The main message of Figure 1 is that although the year and cohort distributions look the way we would expect, given the simulation, the resulting age distribution exhibits smooth behavior with peaking during the 40s, even though there is no age effect in our simulated model.
-As we expected, the year distribution shows a modest trend increase of about 0.6 publications on average throughout the twelve-year period and the cohort distribution a slight peaking tendency in the late 1940s.
-Our conclusion is that for samples of our size, averaging approximately 17 observations per period-cohort cell, it would be possible to observe a peaked age effect even if one is not there, at least if there is curvature in the cohort or period dimension.
-That is, the observed age effect can be generated simply by the interaction of period and cohort effects.
+As we expected, the year distribution shows a modest trend increase of about 0.06 publications on an average throughout the 12-year period and the cohort distribution a slight peaking tendency in the late 1940s.
+Our conclusion is that for samples of our size, averaging approximately 17 observations per period-cohort cell, it would be possible to observe a peaked age effect even if one is not there, at least if there is curvature in the cohort or period dimension.3 That is, the observed age effect can be generated simply by the interaction of period and cohort effects.

-What are the implications of this "age" effect for model selection?
-That is, even though we observe something that looks like an age effect in Figure 1a, the testing strategy outlined in section 2 of the paper may allow us to choose correctly among the many possible models that are given in Tables 2 and 3, at least when the number of cells or observations are large enough, and to reject models that are inappropriate for the data.
-The tests corresponding to the eight different models in Table 2 are nested in the way shown in Figure 3: the threeway CAP model is nested within the saturated model, the three twoway CP, CA, and PA models are nested within the CAP model, and the three oneway C, P, and A models are nested within either of their corresponding twoway models.
-Thus we can test for the correct specification using a general-to-specific sequence of tests: first we test the CAP model using the saturated model as the maintained hypothesis, and if we accept, then we can test the three twoway models using the CAP model as the maintained hypothesis, and so forth.
+What are the implications of this 'age' effect for model selection?
+That is, even though we observe something that looks like an age effect in Figure 1(a), the testing strategy outlined in section 2 of the article may allow us to choose correctly among the many possible models that are given in Tables II and III, at least when the number of cells or observations are large enough, and to reject models that are inappropriate for the data.
+The tests corresponding to the eight different models in Table II are nested in the way shown in Figure 3: the three-way CAP model is nested within the saturated model, the three two-way CP, CA, and PA models are nested within the CAP model, and the three one-way C, P, and A models are nested within either of their corresponding two-way models.
+Thus, we can test for the correct specification